Mycologia, MASTIGOMYCOTINA, PERONOSPORALES, PYTHIACEAE .

 Identification, Description, Biology, Epidemiology, Treatement, Possible misleading, Images

-The fungus survives as mycelium in the contaminated tubers.
+The fungus remains viable as oospores in the soil surrounded diseasing potato tubers.

 HYP3 on line : Species (scientific name), Diseases (common names), Glossary, Crops.